 A proceeding for grandparent's visitation is commenced by filing a petition in the appropriate court in the county where the child resides or the county where the child's parents were divorced.
 After the petition has been filed, grandparents can enter into settlement negations with the child's parents if all parties agree to discuss the matter.
 If negotiations are unsuccessful, the case will proceed to a hearing.
 At the hearing, each party will be permitted to present evidence supporting their respective positions and the judge will make a decision regarding the best interests of the child.
 If an order for visitation is granted, that order may still be modified at a later date.

 It is important to keep in mind that there is no specific legal standard in Indiana for determining how much visitation is "too much."
 The amount of visitation either agreed to by the parties or ordered by the court will depend upon various factors.
 For instance, the court may evaluate how much time the grandparents have spent with the child in the past and what the child’s needs are.
 In short, the trial court is vested with a broad amount of discretion in evaluating grandparent visitation cases.

 Contact the firm today set up an initial appointment.
-We proudly serve clients throughout all of Central Indiana.
+We proudly serve clients in Carmel, Indianapolis, and throughout all of Central Indiana.